xaionaro-go/ffstream/.github/instructions/general.instructions.md

 - If tests are not feasible, document why and provide an alternative verification method.
 - If logs, stacktraces or whatnot were provided for diagnosis, use them as verification evidence: prove your hypothesis throught it.
 If the original logs are insufficient to verify then add additional logging.
 - If an auto-test unrelated to your change does not work: fix it as well.
+- No auto-test should rely on actual clock (like waiting for an actual timeout).
+- Unit-tests must be deterministic.

 ## 6. Diagnostics and logging
 - If you cannot diagnose an issue, try adding logging (in an attempt to gather more info about the issue) and auto-tests (in an attempt to reproduce the issue).